 The reserves for the properties included herein were estimated by performance methods or by analogy.
-In general, reserves attributable to producing wells were estimated by performance methods such as decline curve analysis which utilized extrapolations of historical production through November, 2010.
+In general, reserves attributable to producing wells were estimated by performance methods such as decline curve analysis which utilized extrapolations of historical production through November, 2011.
 In certain cases, producing reserves were estimated by a combination of performance and analogy if there was inadequate historical performance data to establish a definitive trend and where the use of production performance data as the sole basis for the reserve estimates was considered to be inappropriate.
-Reserves attributable to non-producing and undeveloped reserves included herein were estimated by the analogy method which utilized all pertinent well and seismic data available through November, 2010.
+The undeveloped reserves included herein were estimated by the analogy method which utilized all pertinent well and seismic data available through November, 2011.